-As International Rugby begins to grab the attention of the sporting public, Sport Science Agency takes a look at perhaps the most under developed research/support areas of modern professional sport, the role of the Captain.
+As the Guinness 6 Nations grabs the attention of the sporting public again this weekend, Sport Science Agency revisits one of the most under developed research/support areas of modern professional sport, the role of the Captain.

 In the UK modern sport science is entering its 5th decade.
-In that time, we have moved from noughts and crosses game analysis to motion capture GPS or high frequency radio wave technology.
-Position specific play and training regimes, personalised nutrition plans, psychological support and the latest breathable, tackle resistant kit surround the professional game.
-As a sport, Rugby Union has embraced sport science and has been willing to learn from other major contact sports.
+In that time it has moved from noughts and crosses for match analysis to motion capture GPS and high frequency radio wave technology.
+Rugby Union has moved to embrace position specific training, personalised nutrition plans, psychological support and the latest breathable, tackle resistant kit.
+As a sport, Rugby Union has embraced sport science and has been willing to learn from other major contact sports as well.

-As science has helped players have become fitter, stronger and increasingly game intelligent, the lack of research conducted into the role, responsibility, attributes and the process of becoming a successful captain is baffling.
+As science has helped players have become fitter, stronger and increasingly game intelligent, the lack of research conducted examining the role, attributes and the process of becoming a successful captain is baffling.

-A modern captain must be a leader, but they can’t just lead by being a good player.
+A modern captain must be a leader, not just by being a standout player.
 On the pitch tactical decisions need to be made, they must interact with the referee and deliver technical messages to the team.
 All this while motivating or calming players.
-To many its like being an on-pitch manager, being able to react and even foresee incidents positive or negative that effect the game’s outcome.
+To many its like being an on-pitch manager, being able to react and even foresee incidents positive or negative that effect the game.

 Stewart Cotterall and Richard Cheetham recognised the void in understanding regarding this complex sporting role and have begun to research how broad and challenging it is.
 They found 9 key themes that kept arising when talking to current or previous professional Rugby captains.
 These were: -

 Role – The broad range of tasks captains are expected to fulfil, which varies across the different groups within a professional club, from players, coaches, staff, media and fans.